 Lewis Hamilton and Max Verstappen are the only drivers on the current grid to have previously started from pole at this track.
-Hamilton has two poles at Suzuka, while Max Verstappen took his first Japanese Grand Prix pole position in 2022.
+Both drivers have two poles at Suzuka, with Verstappen having taken Japanese Grand Prix pole position in the last two seasons.

-Ayrton Senna, Jacques Villeneuve, Michael Schumacher, Sebastian Vettel, Nico Rosberg and Lewis Hamilton are the six drivers who have taken back-to-back poles at Suzuka.
+Ayrton Senna, Jacques Villeneuve, Michael Schumacher, Sebastian Vettel, Nico Rosberg, Lewis Hamilton and Max Verstappen are the seven drivers who have taken back-to-back poles at Suzuka.